fit-r2lab/rhubarbe/README.md

   * getch() to return curses.KEY_RESIZE in such a case
   * window.nodelay(1) allows to make getch() non-blocking
 * status -1/--on : list nodes that are on - same for -0/--off; could apply to wait; with these options then the stdout could only contain the node names without any other sugar then
-* list config -> add an option to select a section
+* rhubarbe config -> add an option to select a section
 * monitor logs & one-liners as they were with earlier version

 * *not even sure* do we need to tweak Node so that a control_hostname could be used as an argument to create a Node ?